grenedalf: population genetic statistics for the next generation of pool sequencing: Tajima's D

 Computing the expected number of distinct individuals sequenced corresponds to the following statistical question: Given a set of integers $A = \{1, \ldots, n\}$ (corresponding to individuals), pick a set $B$ of $C$ elements from set $A$ with replacement (corresponding to reads); what is the expected number of distinct values (individuals) that have been picked in $B$ (that we have reads from)?

 \toolname{PoPoolation} computes this value by brute force using \eqnref{eq:IndivSeqBruteForce}, that is, by trying all possible ways to pick numbers from the set.
-However, there exists a closed form solution to this question, which yields massive speedups for larger coverages, which we have implemented.
+However, there exists a closed form solution to this question, which yields massive speedups for larger read depths, which we have implemented.

 One way to arrive at the closed form expression is as follows: Define an indicator random variable $I_i$ for $1 \leq i \leq n$ as $1$ if individual $i$ is present in the set $B$ (that is, if individual $i$ has been sequenced), and as $0$ if not.
 Then, the size of set $B$ is simply $\sum_{i=1}^{n} I_i$.